-D. Training Assessment (See Quality Management Training Schedule on pages 6-7)

-- 1. The technical consultants are responsible for assessing, performing, and documenting the training and competency of the testing staff of the ACHDLS.
-All laboratory testing, under CLIA, are categorized as waived or nonwaived tests. - a.
-Waived tests performed by the county health department laboratories: Hemoglobins by HemoCue Method, Occult Bloods, Pregnancy Test, Strep A Rapid Test, and Urine Dipstick.
-All tests are to be performed per product insert and no competency required for testing staff. - b.
+- C. Quality Control (QC) Assessment - Quality control records will be reviewed annually by a technical consultant.
+This review is conducted electronically and during onsite visits to all county health department sites and is documented on the County Visit Worksheet.
+Documentation of these reviews will be maintained in the County Assistance Section of the Quality Management Division at the Bureau of Clinical Laboratories. - D. Training Assessment (See Quality Management Training Schedule on pages 6-7) - 1.
+The technical consultants are responsible for assessing, performing, and documenting the training and competency of the testing staff of the ACHDLS.
+All laboratory testing, under CLIA, is categorized as waived or nonwaived. - a.
+Waived tests performed by the county health department laboratories: Hemoglobins by HemoCue Method, Occult Bloods by InSure FIT, HCG by Pregnancy Test, Strep A Rapid Test, and Urine Dipstick.
+All tests are to be performed per product insert and no competency is required for testing staff. - b.
 Nonwaived tests performed by the county health department laboratories: Darkfield Microscopy, Rapid Plasma Reagin (RPR), and Wet Prep Microscopy.
-Workshop trainings and competency precedes county health department laboratory staff performing stated testing.

-Note: All nonwaived testing staff must provide a copy of their college diploma during a CLIA inspection.
+Workshop trainings and competency precedes county health department laboratory staff performing nonwaived testing.
+Note: All nonwaived testing staff must provide a copy of their high school diploma per CLIA requirements.

-- 2. New testing personnel must have competency twice during their first year of training, then annually thereafter. - 3.
-Nonwaived workshop trainings are presented twice a year at the Bureau of Clinical Laboratories.

-E. Proficiency Testing
+- 2. New nonwaived testing personnel must have competency twice during their first year of training, then annually thereafter. - 3.
+Nonwaived workshop trainings are presented twice a year at the Bureau of Clinical Laboratories. - E. Proficiency Testing

-ACHDLS will participate in a CMS-approved PT program.
+ACHDLS will participate in a CMS-approved PT program on regulated analytes.
 PT results will be reviewed by testing personnel and technical consultants, verifying that all information is correct and complete before they are mailed, faxed, or e-mailed to the PT program.
-Investigations of unsatisfactory PT results (performance that does not result in 100% of acceptable responses for each analyte, including graded, ungraded, and unregulated analytes) will be documented by testing personnel and reviewed by technical consultants and laboratory director.
+Investigations of unsatisfactory PT results (performance that does not result in 100% of acceptable responses for each analyte, including graded, ungraded, and unregulated analytes) will be documented by testing personnel and reviewed by technical consultants and the laboratory director.